jauco/jester/README.md

 This will create the following paths:

-    ./src/app/features/     # root folder of your application code, subdivided in features ./build/artifacts/      # folder where your compiled application code will be stored by jester ./build/karma/          # folder from which karma will run the unittests ./eslint-rules          # rules for javascript code quality analysis
+    ./src/app/features/     # root folder of your application ./build/artifacts/      # folder where your compiled application will be stored by jester ./build/karma/          # folder from which karma will run the unittests ./eslint-rules          # rules for javascript code quality analysis